 - “I’m creative.”

-Whatever your list includes, be sure to recognize the items for what they are.
+Whatever your list includes, be sure to recognise the items for what they are.
 Your talents.

 #2.
 You have a responsibility to yourself